Pork tenderloin in Dutch oven – a simple and delicious recipe with lots of potatoes and vegetables, cooked on the stovetop.

 Yes, this step imparts the meat flavor; you will not want to miss that.
 It also seals the juices inside and gives the pork a lovely color.

 You've overcooked it.
 The best way to avoid that is to use a digital meat thermometer and check the temperature after 15 minutes already.

-Slice the meat into thinner slices than you would usually do or cut it into cubes.
+Slice the meat into thinner slices than you would usually do, or cut it into cubes.
 Mix the cubes into the sauce with the vegetables, cover the pan to keep the food warm, and leave it for 5-10 minutes before serving.
 The meat will absorb some of the juices and will be nicer to eat.

-Cut the meat into smaller pieces, mix with the rest of the dish.
+Cut the meat into smaller pieces, and mix with the rest of the dish.
 Once at room temperature, transfer the food into an airtight container and keep it in the fridge.
 The next day, reheat on the stove before serving, stirring often.
 Add a splash of stock or water if the dish seems to dry while reheating.
-The gravy keeps the lean meat from drying too much even after reheating, it will still taste delicious.
+The gravy keeps the lean meat from drying too much even after reheating; it will still taste delicious.

 I would not freeze the leftovers; I don't like freezing and thawing potatoes.

 More great recipes with pork: